 Disney goes all out during the holiday season.
-From thousands of holiday decorations, special holiday menus and treats, and themed parades and daily events for visitors to enjoy.
-Celebrating the holidays at Walt Disney World is very magical.
+From thousands of holiday decorations, special holiday menus, themed parades and characters dressed in their best holiday attire – it’s a very magical time to visit Walt Disney World.

 The Jingle Jungle Cruise in Adventureland

 The Jungle Cruise boats have been decorated for the holidays and the Skippers have added holiday themed jokes to get Magic Kingdom visitors into the holiday spirit.

 This nighttime holiday party runs on select nights throughout November and December and is a ticketed event.